 - with use of fraudulent activities;

-- rendered in violation of the T&C.
+- rendered in violation of the terms of the Agreements, and of relevant campaign parameters.

 5. PERSONAL DATA OF USERS